 One might ask “is technology essential for a successful lesson?”
 After much reflection, I started this school year reaching out to many people in my Professional Learning Network (PLN).
-My PLN contributed suggestions, hints and tips for integrating the use of technology in the classroom does not have to be one of sole dependence to make or break a lesson.
-It can simply be an extension to the lesson or a way to check for understanding.
+My PLN contributed suggestions for integrating the use of technology in the classroom.
+One being, technology does not have to make or break a lesson.
+It can simply be an extension to the lesson, or a way to check for understanding.
 Armed with that knowledge, I was ready to apply technology within the bounds and resources I possessed.

-Now as a classroom, we are introducing the students to a digital portfolio site called “Creatubbles”.
+Now as a classroom, we introduced the students to a digital portfolio site called “Creatubbles”.
 After setting up the students with their own accounts, I slowly introduced early finishers to this new app.
-I found that by breaking it up into smaller groups of students this was not an overwhelming task.
+I found that by breaking it up into smaller groups of students, this was not an overwhelming task.
 By the time those early finishers completed uploading, they were able to teach the others how to use this app.
-Now I have many students going home to create art and can upload their new pieces all on their own.
+Now, I have many students going home to create art, and can upload their new pieces all on their own.